AMcCall22/online-profile/README.md

 ## Deployment

+££ADD IN££

 ## Credits

 ### Content

 The text for this site was written by myself.
-I did have some help with my CV from Helen Langam, a Human Resource Consultant at Lee Hecht Harrison Penna, which is embedded in the site.
+I did have some help with my CV from Helen Langham, a Human Resource Consultant at Lee Hecht Harrison Penna, which is embedded in the site.

 I utilised the following 3 sites as fake portfolio links for my site: